Wariʼ language: Syllables

-The basic syllable in Wari' is CV(C), but suffixes can be of the form VC, VCVC or V. Only stops and nasals can occur in syllable codas.
+The basic syllable in Wari' is CV(C)(C), but suffixes can be of the form VC, VCVC or V. Only stops and nasals can occur in syllable codas.
 Consonant clusters are rare: /n/ is the only first segment found, and /t/, /k/ and /t͡ʃ/ are the only second segments found in non-compound words.

 Wariʼ has words ending in the consonant clusters /mʔ/ and /nʔ/.
 These have been analysed as single sounds, but apparently only to avoid complicating syllable structure.
 If these are separate phonemes, these clusters only occur word finally.